v-2606/Arithmetic/README.md

-Task 1
+Task 3
-edited README.md file in main branch
+Added the  adding feature  in feature-add branch